 - (However, those glasses with the zeroes as eye holes that people wear in Times Square would once again make sense.)

 - Pumpkin pie would not always be in season on my birthday. :(

 - You’ll have to look up when the next Perseids meteor shower is if you want to see it.
 Drat!
 Your current strategy of memorising the dates of all such phenomena and never having to look them up was working so well.

 Silliness aside, being accustomed to something is a pretty weak reason to stick with it in the face of so many advantages to be gained by doing things in a more sensible way.
-There would be challenges in the transition, just as there were with metrication, but I think that they would be well worth the ease of having a date-time format that is as simple as can be.
+There would be challenges in the transition, just as there were with metrication, but I think that the ease of having a date-time format that is as simple as can be would be well worth it.

 (This post was originally a Gist on Github.
 I have updated it since I originally published it about 1,000 days ago.)